Brooklyn Dance Classes for Kids: 11 Studios for Ballet, Tap and Other Dance Lessons

 BBT offers high-quality dance instruction for girls and boys ages 2 to 19 by application.
 In addition to Russian ballet classes, folk, modern, ballroom and Latin dance are taught.
 BBT also runs a Boys Dance and Fitness Program that introduces boys ages 8 to 18 to different dance styles for free.
 Meanwhile BBT students get the opportunity to perform alongside ballet pros in full-scale ballets, including the annual holiday run of The Nutcracker and the World of Dance Festival in June.
 Scholarships are available to those who qualify.

 6720 20th Avenue near 68th Street in Bensonhurst

 9110 Fifth Avenue near 91st Street in Bay Ridge

-After three decades of business in Bensonhurst, Brooklyn Dance Centers opened another studio in Bay Ridge in 2012.
-BDC's two locations offer ballet, contemporary, break-dancing and a variety of other dance classes for all ages and abilities.
-They're a borough favorite and their dance team took first place in a national dance competition last summer.
+Brooklyn Dance Centers two locations offer ballet, contemporary, break-dancing and a variety of other dance classes for all ages and abilities.
+They're a borough favorite and their dance team is nationally competitive.

 The School at the Mark Morris Dance Center – Fort Greene

 Run by the renowned Mark Morris Dance Group, this dance school is located inside the company's state-of-the-art center, and offers classes for kids and teens and Parent & Me sessions for children ages 4 and under.
 Styles include modern, tap, jazz/hip-hop, ballet and African dance.
 Advanced students ages 10 to 17 can audition for the Student Company.
 Despite the above average training, the price is quite reasonable.
 Facilities include locker rooms with showers, a wellness center and a theater where you can catch dance and performance troupes from around the world.

 51 North 1st Street between Kent and Wythe Avenues